1922 Washington State Cougars football team

-The 1922 Washington State Cougars football team represented Washington State College (renamed Washington State University in 1959) in the Pacific Coast Conference (PCC) during the 1922 college football season.
-In its fourth and final season under head coach Gus Welch, the team compiled a 2–5 record (1–5 against PCC opponents), finished in seventh place in the PCC, and was outscored by their opponents by a combined total of 163 to 44.
+The 1922 Washington State Cougars football team represented Washington State College—now known as Washington State University—as a member of the Northwest Conference and the Pacific Coast Conference (PCC) during the 1922 college football season.
+In their fourth and final season under head coach Gus Welch, the Cougars compiled an overall recordo of 2–5 and were outscored by their opponents by a combined total of 163 to 44.
+Washington State had a record of 1–3 in Northwest Conference play, placing sixth, and 1–5 against PCC opponents, finishing seventh.

 Washington State opened the season with a 10–7 victory over Gus Dorais' Gonzaga team with the victory being sealed on a last-minute field goal by quarterback Vernard Hickey.
 The team followed with an 18–9 victory over Idaho in a game played in Moscow.
 Washington State scored two touchdowns in the fourth quarter, including an interception by Hickey returned 20 yards for a touchdown, to secure the victory.
 After winning its first two games, the team failed to win another game, losing to Washington (13–16), co-national champion California (0–61), Oregon (0–13), Oregon Agricultural (0–16), and USC (3–41).

 Ford Dunton, a tackle from Spokane, was unanimously chosen by his teammates as the team captain.
 At the end of the 1922 season, Dunton was selected by the United Press as a first-team player on the 1922 All-Pacific Coast football team.

 On December 23, 1922, Gus Welch resigned his position after four years as the team's head coach.
 Criticism of the team's record was reported to be a factor for the resignation.